Teacher/Student Ratio – 22 to 2 (teacher with Educational Assistant)

 Children grow spiritually through daily devotions, singing praises, Bible stories, Easter and Christmas events, and the complete integration of Christianity throughout the school day.
 On Wednesday mornings the class attends all-school chapel for special worship time.
 A Pastor also makes weekly presentations in class.

-Social Studies: We use the Studies Weekly curriculum.
+We use the Scholastic News curriculum.
 Kindergartners learn to value other people, places, cultures and viewpoints by studying the world around them with Washington State Standards as the curriculum direction.
 Field trips are an integral part of this subject.
 The use of a children’s newspaper, Scholastic News, is integrated into the curriculum.
 We view a pair of eagles on live webcam as they nest, lay eggs, and feed their young.
 We view them until fledge.